egdels/bluesharpbendingapp/base/src/main/java/de/schliweb/bluesharpbendingapp/utils/README.md

 The `PitchDetector` abstract class provides a common interface and shared functionality for different pitch detection algorithms.
 It defines the basic structure and methods that all pitch detectors use, allowing for consistent configuration and usage across different implementations.

 Key features:
-- Abstract base class for different pitch detection algorithms (YIN, MPM)
+- Abstract base class for different pitch detection algorithms (YIN, MPM, FFT)
 - Configurable frequency range (minimum and maximum frequencies)
 - Common utility methods for audio processing (RMS calculation, silence detection)
 - Parabolic interpolation for improved peak detection accuracy